Summertime Reads for Historical Fiction Fans

 Book Summary

-She has a fiance back home that was chosen for her from birth, and whose father has paid to ensure that he won’t be drafted.
-After arriving in Bora-Bora, she finds herself drawn to a soldier named Westry.
-Together they spend many blissful hours under the thatched roof of an abandoned beach bungalow.
-But they are driven apart when they witness a crime and then Westry is redeployed to Europe.
+She has a fiancé back home that was chosen for her from birth, and whose father has paid to ensure that he won’t be drafted.
+After arriving in Bora Bora, she finds herself drawn to a soldier named Westry.
+Together, they spend many blissful hours under the thatched roof of an abandoned beach bungalow.
+But they are driven apart when they witness a crime, and then Westry is redeployed to Europe.

 Years later, back home in Seattle, Westry is never far from Anne’s mind.
 When a letter arrives, she hopes that maybe they’ll finally be reunited.